 Now that you have considered the amount you can spend on the ring, your next step is to choose the perfect ring style for your partner.

 Selecting the best ring style is not easy as there are many of them in the market.
-But below are some of the different ring styles you may want to consider:
+But further down the article are some of the different ring styles you may want to consider.

 Lesbian Engagement Ring Styles